MacroUniverse/SLISCt/README.md

 resize(Vector<> v) : resize to the same size of v

-### Matrix Class Template
+## "matrix.h"
-The matrix template name is Matrix<T>, Methods are similar to that of vector class.
+The matrix template name is `Matrix<>`, Methods are similar to that of vector class.
 Matrix is row-major only.

 TODO.

-### Mat3d Class Template
+## "mat3d.h"
-3D matrix template name is Mat3d.
+3D matrix template name is `Mat3d<>`.
 Methods are similar to that of vector class.
 Mat3d is row-major only.

 TODO.